ECCC-MSC/open-data/docs/msc-data/nwp_rdpa/readme_rdpa-geomet_en.md

 Retrieving the list of latest RDPA layers timesteps available:

-* Users can use `&layer=` in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up-to-date temporal dimensions.
+* Users can use the `layer` query parameter in WMS GetCapabilities requests to point to a specific layer and retrieve a smaller XML payload with up-to-date temporal dimensions.
 Example for the RDPA.24F - Quantity of precipitation [mm]  layer: [https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=RDPA.24F_PR](https://geo.weather.gc.ca/geomet?service=WMS&version=1.3.0&request=GetCapabilities&layer=RDPA.24F_PR)
 * Additional information is available in the [handling time with WMS section](../../../msc-geomet/web-services_en#handling-time)

 WMS styles: